OSINT by satellite imagery

 ESA Earth Online

-Brings together Earth observation data from the European Space Agency on topics such as temperature, agriculture and ice sheets.
+ESA Earth Online brings together Earth observation data from the European Space Agency, covering topics such as temperature, agriculture and ice sheets, and provides visual tools for detailed real-time analysis of this data.

 Google Earth Engine